 Market Commentators Have No Accountability for Advice, Predictions and Risks

 Realize that there’s an important disconnect between the “advice”, “predictions” and “risks” people hear from market commentators and actual tactical moves an investor should make.
-Most market voices have no accountability, publish no track record, and are not responsible to clients with real-life portfolios to manage.
+Most market voices have no accountability, publish no track record, and are not responsible for their recommendations to clients with real-life portfolios to manage.

 Example: September is a bad month for stocks